solar-colm/solar-colm.github.io/call.md

  <p>We will shortly provide a link to submit your paper on the OpenReview portal.</p>
 <p> We have also provided an optional <a href="https://www.overleaf.com/latex/templates/socially-responsible-language-modelling-research-solar-at-neurips-2024-template/ckhxbtxyghkf" target="_blank">Overleaf template</a> for your convenience.</p>
-<p> <b>We will have two tracks</b>: 1) a technical track and 2) a sociotechnical track, with a separate
-reviewer pool, for submissions from disciplines such as philosophy, law, or policy.</p>
+<p> <b>We will have two tracks</b>: 1) a technical track and 2) a sociotechnical track, with a separate reviewer pool, for submissions from disciplines such as philosophy, law, or policy.
+The technical track is primarily meant for quantitative contributions, such as machine-learning experiments, algorithmic contributions, or mathematical theory.
+The sociotechnical track is primarily meant to cover a wide range of contributions concerning the societal impacts of LMs, such as qualitative analyses, policy proposals, and conceptual work.
+As a rough analogy, if you would consider your paper to be appropriate at FAccT or AIES, then it is also appropriate for the sociotechnical track.
+We also welcome position papers in either track.</p>

 <p> The maximum length is 5 pages, excluding references.
 We welcome various types of papers including scientific papers, position papers, policy papers,